Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 3. for the duration of the program, be eligible to work in the country in which he or she resides; and
 4. not be an Organization Administrator or Mentor in the Program.

+**UPDATE:** Google recently announced that starting in 2023, students and people who are new in their Open Source journey can participate in this program.
+Click **[here](https://opensource.googleblog.com/2022/11/get-ready-for-google-summer-of-code-2023.html)** to see more updates.

 * **Ineligible Individuals** - A Student may not participate in the program if he or she is:

 1. a resident of a United States embargoed country;